 Fungi are eukaryotes and are heterotrophs that absorb (not ingest) their food.
-They secrete digestive chemicals into environment, where the food is “digested”, after which they absorb the nutrients.
+They secrete digestive chemicals into their environment, where the food is “digested”, after which they absorb the nutrients.
 Most fungi are multicellular (yeast are secondarily unicellular).
 Fungi can be saprophytes, parasites, or mutualistic symbionts.

-Saprophytes absorb nutrients from dead organic matter (dung, corpses, etc.).
+Saprophytic Mushrooms in Log Saprophytes absorb nutrients from dead organic matter (dung, corpses, etc.).
 These are important, necessary decomposers.

 Parasites absorb nutrients from the body fluids of a host organism, to the detriment of the host.